Bridging two worlds: My takeaways on how to do your expat role well

 An 'expat' refers to a professional who resides temporarily or permanently in a country other than their origin, typically to fulfill a particular employment contract or business objective.

-• Knowledge transfer Expats often can bring best practices or certain technical skills to the office, and help to train local employees.
-Expats often have been at the HQ or in similar positions for a while already, and therefore can bring specialized skills and expertise to the office.
+Knowledge transfer Expats often can bring best practices or certain technical skills to the office, and help to train local employees.
+They often have been at the HQ or in similar positions for a while already, and therefore can bring specialized skills and expertise to the office.

-Expats often already have international experience and therefore bring in a broader perspective, new ideas and a different approach to problem-solving.
-They are aware cultural differences exist and how they affect business operations and international teams working together.
+Expats often already have international experience and can bring in a broader perspective, new ideas and a different approach to problem-solving compared to how things are done usually locally.
+They know cultural differences exist, and how they can affect business operations and international teams working together.

 My key takeaways

-To me, my journey as an expat, representing our HQ at foreign subsidiaries, has been special.
-In both companies, I actually haven't worked at the parent company before being selected to work abroad for the company.
-While I still had my on-boarding and first training for a few weeks, I couldn't rely on bringing in deep experience from being at the company for several years, I still found it possible to create benefits for both the parent company and subsidiary.
-Reflecting back on the last 6.5 years at this point, I believe the following are key things to look at when being in an expat position:
+To me, my journey as an expat, representing the HQ at foreign subsidiaries, has been special.
+In both companies, I actually haven't worked at the parent company before being selected to work abroad.
+While I still had my on-boarding and first training in Austria for a few weeks, I couldn't rely on bringing in deep experience from being at the company for several years.
+Despite this limitation, I still found it possible to quickly create benefits for both the parent company and subsidiary.
+Reflecting back on the last 6.5 years, these are my major realizations that helped me to be successful as an expat:

 During both on-boarding periods, I tried to get to know as many people in the company as possible who are affected by the work of my future workplace.
 I aim to understand what's their experience or expectation of working with the branch and its colleagues, and current pain points they are facing - this will give you a first impression of the goals for your assignment.

 Next, once you have arrived at the new location, also take time talking to your new colleagues, and find out how they experience the collaboration with HQ or other offices - are there any struggles or obstacles they are facing?
 Observation in the beginning is important, aim to really understand first, before starting to make changes too fast.
-Once you have insights over both sides and their wishes & expectations, you can start to make the first improvements - and keep colleagues involved in them.
-If your colleagues notice you can actually help them, you get credibility and trust early on - you will need it in the long-term, if you want to do the role well.
+Once you have insights over both sides and their wishes & expectations, you can start to make first improvements - and keep colleagues involved in them.
+If your coworkers notice you can actually help them, you get credibility and trust early on - you will need it in the long-term both in HQ and the local company, if you want to do the role well.

 Being a bridge to increase mutual understanding

-Being an expat, you are between two (or more) different offices with their own culture, priorities and pain points.
-You understand the direction of the parent company, and also the actual situation on site.
+Being an expat, you are bridging two (or more) different offices with their own culture, priorities and pain points.
+In this role, you see both the development and strategic direction of the parent company, and also the actual situation on site.
 This gives you an information advantage - many threads are coming together at your position.

-The headquarter often also doesn't know what's really going on at the subsidiary, how a certain decision is perceived on site, or if and how a new global initiative can really be executed.
-If you get a call from a HQ colleague asking for help with an issue connected to your office, and you can explain why it's happening by sharing the local point of view and can help to solve it, you are actively closing the information gap.
+On the contrary, the headquarter often also doesn't know what's really going on at the subsidiary, how a certain decision is perceived on site, or if and how a new global initiative can really be executed.
+If you get a call from a HQ colleague asking for help with an issue connected to your office, and you can explain why it's happening by sharing the local point of view and can help to solve it, you are actively closing that information gap.

-During my studies of global business, I learned a lot about different cultures and the challenges of working in teams with mixed cultures (the book "Culture Map" is a good read for this topic).
-When I was asked to support offices in Taiwan, Philippines or Bangladesh on site, the reason was often similar: Employees on both sides were frustrated with their counterparts.
+During my studies of global business, I learned a lot about different cultures and the challenges of working in teams with mixed backgrounds (the book "Culture Map" is a good read for this topic).
+When I was asked to support offices in Taiwan, Philippines or Bangladesh on site, the reason was often similar: Employees on both sides were frustrated working with their counterparts.
 I heard complaints about Asian team members never speaking up, asking no questions, not being transparent about their work or sitting back and waiting for Europeans to take the lead.
 I also heard stories about Austrians being pushy, taking charge without considering others opinions or even being rude.
 In these situations, cultural differences are often a root cause for it.
-As an expat, as someone understanding both cultures and being able to talk to both sides in person, I can make both sides feel heard and understood.
-Together we can find ways to close these cultural gaps, which makes collaboration across borders much easier and effective.
+As an expat, understanding both cultures and being able to talk to both sides in person, you can make all parties feel heard and understood.
+Together we can find ways to overcome these gaps, which makes collaboration across borders much easier and effective.

 Be pro-active: Pick up the phone and get stuff done

-A personal opinion: It's actually not so hard to bring value as an expat, as long as you have one trait (which I saw in successful expat colleagues in other countries too): They were all pro-active.
+A personal opinion: It's actually not so hard to bring value as an expat, as long as you have one trait (which I saw in many successful expat colleagues): They were all very pro-active.
 If there is an issue coming up, they go and fix it.
-If headquarters announces a new process which is not suitable for the local culture, they reply and give reasons.
+If headquarters announces a new process which is not suitable for the local culture, they reply and give reasons and a counter-proposal.
 If a delivery date by the factory is too late to fulfill a customer demand, they pick up the phone and negotiate a solution.
-I have often seen in Asia that decisions announced by the headquarters are seen as written in stone, and it's hard to do something about them (even if the local employees believe they won't work).
-This will then build frustration on both sides - first at the subsidiary, later then also at the parent company once they realize it's not being implemented or done well.
-Instead of accepting these new policies, actively knowing who to talk to and negotiating on behalf of the office is an important value you bring in this role.
+I have seen in Asia that decisions announced by the headquarters are often seen as written in stone, and it's hard to do something about them (even if the local employees already know they won't work).
+This will then build frustration on both sides - first at the subsidiary, later then also at the parent company once they realize their request not being implemented or done well.
+Instead of accepting these new policies, actively knowing who to talk to and negotiating on behalf of the office and taking action is an important value you bring in this role.

 "Eyes and ears"

 When you see something which is not right, you then have a choice - are you addressing it, are you reporting it, or are you giving it some leeway?
-It's a fine line to walk, since you have to keep the trust and positive relationships with both headquarters and the colleagues in the local office - judging events and acting correctly is important.
+It's a fine line to walk, since you have to keep the trust and positive relationships with both headquarters and the colleagues in the local office - judging events and acting correctly is important, not over-reacting but also not letting important things slide.

 No matter what comes up, you are responsible

 I still remember the words from my Austrian colleague when I was in Korea, getting ready for my first assignment in Taiwan.
-Having several years of experience in a similar position, told me the following: "If you are an expat, no matter what happens in the office, you are responsible for it, no matter what's written on your job description.
+Having several years of experience in a similar position, he told me the following over a beer: "If you are an expat, no matter what happens in the office, you are responsible for it, no matter what's written on your job description.
 The sooner you accept this, the better you will do."
-While this view seemed unfair and a bit scary at first, it made sense to me: Since you are hired to be the eyes and ears and represent the headquarter in the office, you are expected to take care of issues coming up, so they don't have to (since they are far away and have more limited knowledge).
-Therefore, if something comes up and reaches the headquarter, often as an expat you will be the first one they ask to verify.
-If you then either respond that you knew about it but didn't take action, or (even worse) say you are not aware of it, you lose credibility.
-No matter whether it's in your actual responsibility or job description, doing what you can to make the office run better or to solve a problem before it grows bigger is the way how trust in you is established.
+While this view seemed unfair and a bit scary at first, it later made sense to me: Since you are hired to be the eyes and ears and represent the headquarter in the office, you are expected to take care of issues coming up, so they don't have to (since they are far away and have limited knowledge).
+Therefore, if something happens and reaches the headquarter, often as an expat you will be the first one they reach out to.
+If you knew about it but didn't take action, or (even worse) say you are not aware of it, you lose credibility.
+No matter whether it's in your actual responsibility or job description, doing what you can to make the office run better, knowing what's actually going on and solving problems before they grow bigger is how trust in you is established.

 Final thoughts

 Expats are here to stay - I strongly believe the functions we are covering are very important and valuable for companies - if they are performed well.
 For me personally, while being an expat definitely still has its challenges I found the responsibility, freedom and trust connected with it very rewarding.
-It's a position where you can create, support, teach and build trusting relationships across the globe.
-The last 6.5 years have been a journey of self-discovery and growth - I wouldn't want to miss it for the world, and I hope my experiences will help you on your journey as well!
+It's a position where you can create, support, teach and build relationships across the globe.
+The last 6.5 years have been a journey of self-discovery and growth - I wouldn't want to miss it and am glad to continue on this path, and I hope my experiences will help you on your journey as well!